-Therefore, An Aussie band like the Saints might warrant three pressings (UK, US and Australia); but an English band would warrant just two (UK and US), or one (if said release was US-only).
+Therefore, An Aussie band like the Saints might warrant three pressings (UK, US and Australia); but an English band might warrant just two (UK and US), or one (if said release was US-only).

 Note that some Foreign pressings are included throughout.
 Many records since the early 90s were pressed in Germany and the Netherlands and distributed throughout the whole of Europe, including the UK.
 I have listed these as they are essentially UK releases, but I have stated their actual country of manufacture.

 There also a number of labels which made records that were heavily imported into the UK, or intended for the UK market:

 And some others

 These have all been treated as if they were UK releases (although I have decided to remain true to their country of manufacture).

 1. The best CD reissue.
 If the best CD reissue was issued in more than one territory, I've opted for the UK version as a first choice.

 2. Especially interesting vinyl reissues.
 These are few and far between.
 A good example will be one which was never originally issued on vinyl, or a reissue loaded with extras.